apache/nuttx/configs/stm32f429i-disco/fb/README.txt

   nsh> fb

 The test will put a pattern of concentric squares in the framebuffer and terminate.

+You can also test overlay hardware acceleration functionality by executing the follwing command (shows a commandline help):

+  nsh> fboverlay